Keeping Hawai`i clean,

 We depend on your donations to continue our mission of keeping Hawai‘i the beautiful, special place we all love.

-Please take a moment to make your tax-deductible donation
+Please take a moment to make your tax-deductible gift now.

 We will be happy to send a note acknowledging your thoughtful gift.